STVPJ/Hugo-blog/content/post/from-project-to-product/index.md

 +++
-title = "From Project to Product: A Paradigm Shift for the Age of Software" date = 2025-04-20T10:00:00Z draft = false slug = "from-project-to-product"
+title = "From Project to Product: A Paradigm Shift for the Age of Software" description = "A summary of Mik Kersten’s 'Project to Product,' exploring why traditional project models are failing and how the Flow Framework can help organizations thrive in the Age of Software." date = 2025-04-20T10:00:00Z draft = false slug = "from-project-to-product"